On Achievable Rates of Line Networks with Generalized Batched Network Coding: Line Networks with Channels of Positive Zero-Error Capacity

 \section{Line Networks with Channels of Positive Zero-Error Capacity}

-In this section, we study the capacity scalability of line networks of channels that have positive capacity but may also have positive zero-error capacity.
-Denote by $\mc L(L)$ a line network of length $L$ formed by channels $Q_1,\ldots,Q_L$, where it is not necessary that $C_0(Q_{\ell})=0$.
-Recall that for a batched code with batch size $M$ and inner block-length $N$, the end-to-end transition matrix of a batch for $\mc L(L)$ with recoding operations $F$ and $ \{\Phi_i\}_{i=1}^{L-1} $ is
+Last, we discuss how to extend our study so far to line networks of channels that have positive capacity but may also have positive zero-error capacity.
+Denote by $\mc L$ a line network of length $L$ formed by channels $Q_1,\ldots,Q_L$, where it is not necessary that $C_0(Q_{\ell})=0$.
+For a GBNC on $\mc L$, the end-to-end transition matrix of a batch is denoted by $W_{\mc L}$.
+Denote the maximum achievable rate of all recoding schemes with batch size $ M $ and inner blocklength $ N $ for $\mc L$ as $ C_{\mc L}(M,N) $.
+Let $L_0$ be the number of channels in $\mc L$ with $ 0 $ zero-error capacity, i.e., $L_0=|\{1\leq\ell\leq L: C_0(Q_{\ell})=0\}|.$ In the following{,} we argue that $C_{\mc L}(M,N)$ scales like a line network of length $L_0$ formed by channels with $0$ zero-error capacity.